Data Mining (Revision 3)

 Area of Study: IS Core

-Prerequisite: COMP 602 or equivalents.
-Students registering in this course will need to have some background on database systems and statistics.
-Student who are concerned about not meeting the prerequisite for this course are encouraged to contact the course coordinator before registering.
+Prerequisite: COMP 602 or equivalent.
+Students registering in this course will need to have some background in database systems and statistics.
+Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering.

 Faculty: Faculty of Science and Technology

 Our ability to generate and collect data has been increasing rapidly.
 The widespread use of information technology in our lives has flooded us with a tremendous amount of data.
 This explosive growth of stored and transient data has generated an urgent need for new techniques and automated tools that can assist in transforming this data into useful information and knowledge.
 Data mining has emerged as a multidisciplinary field that addresses this need.

 This course discusses techniques for preprocessing data before mining and presents the concepts related to data warehousing, online analytical processing (OLAP), and data generalization.
 It presents methods for mining frequent patterns, associations, and correlations.
 It also presents methods for data classification and prediction, data-clustering approaches, and outlier analysis.

 Students who successfully complete this course should be able to

 - interpret the contribution of data warehousing and data mining to the decision-support level of organizations

 - evaluate different models used for OLAP and data preprocessing